LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

               machines: [host1]

+..
    NOTE FOR CODE MEETING/ME TO TRY: nodes, either in batch or workers, behaves differently from maestro, meaning it's meant to be nodes per step instantiation, not batch allocation size..

    NOTE FOR CODE MEETING: clarify what overlap key does if turned on.
 Just multiple named workers pulling from same queues?  is this a requirement for making it work cross machine?
    Also: what about procs per worker instead of just nodes?

-Putting it all together with the parameter blocks we have an HPC batch enabled study specification
+Putting it all together with the parameter blocks we have an HPC batch enabled study specification.
+In this demo workflow, ``sample_names`` generates one many single core jobs, with concurrency set to 36 for this particular machine that has 36 cores per node.
+The ``collect`` step on the other hand consists of a single job that uses all cores on the node, and is assigned to a queue that has a concurrency of 1.

 .. code-block:: yaml